 Costa Rica had been my dream destination for over five years before I finally visited it, and during those days I was massively into surfing, so you can bet your bottom dollar that I did a load of research into the best places to visit in Costa Rica.
 And, of course, the best places to surf.

-A couple of years ago I was lucky enough to finally visit Costa Rica and try out a few beach towns for myself.
+A couple of years ago I was lucky enough to finally visit Costa Rica and try out a few surf towns for myself.
 So, to help others like me who were dreaming of a surf trip to Costa Rica, I’ve pulled together this list of the 7 best beach and surf towns in Costa Rica!

-Puerto Viejo de Talamanca
+1. Puerto Viejo de Talamanca

 There’s something in store for every traveller here, with yummy seafood, surfing, yoga, and great beaches at your fingertips.
 Some of the best beaches are just slightly outside of town, so you can travel by foot or hire a bike to get to them.
 The journey there through the lush greenery of the town will be half of the fun!

-If surfing is your jam, Puerto Viejo is one of the best Caribbean surf towns in Costa Rica.
-There are a few spots to choose from, but Playa Cocles is the best spot for beginners.
 Make sure to catch your waves early in the morning for the best experience.
 You’re also able to hire surfboards or take a surf lesson at this beach, making it a great place to try out surfing for the first time.

 I can’t forget to mention Playa Chiquita!
 This peaceful, off-the-beaten-path location is a quiet beach less than 6km from Puerto Viejo.
 Even though this beach is amazing, there are a TON of other beaches to choose from in this surf town, so take your pick: Playa Punta Uva, Playa Grande, Playa Negra, and Chino Beach.